robertdfrench/ifuncd-up/README.md

 [`--apple-use-keychain`][github] flag to `ssh-add` to help it integrate with the macOS password manager.
 In the case of CVE-2024-3094, Fedora and Debian maintained their own [SystemD patches][biebl] for their forks of OpenSSH.
-So the *actual* supply chain for SSH now looked like this:
+So the *actual* supply chain for SSH began to look like this:

 ```mermaid
 flowchart TD